 - Economic climate the current economic climate and future public spending plans suggest that there is a significant risk that funding for the education sector as a whole will continue to be constrained.
-Global issues and particularly the significant rise in energy costs is of particular concern currently and going forward.
-With various and indeed significant fiscal pressures on the UK Government, there is limited assurance that funding will continue at the same levels or on the same terms. - Staffing costs the College has yet to agree a pay award for 2022/23; regular meetings with trade union representatives are on-going.
-The general cost of living is of concern to staff and the Corporation faces a difficult decision between providing to its workforce and maintaining 'Good' Financial Health.
-Moreover, the preliminary valuation results from the local pension fund actuarial suggests that employers' pension contribution rate will rise from 19.4% to 20.7% from April 2023; giving rise to a full-year cost of c£40,000. - Competition ever increasing competition from other providers and school sixth forms for 16-18 year old learners.
+With various and indeed significant fiscal pressures on the UK Government, there is limited assurance that funding will continue at the same levels or on the same terms. - Staffing costs the College has yet to agree a pay award for 2023/24; regular meetings with trade union representatives are on-going.
+The general cost of living is of concern to staff and the Corporation faces a difficult decision between providing to its workforce and maintaining 'Good' Financial Health. - Competition ever increasing competition from other providers and school sixth forms for 16-18 year old learners.
 The College has challenging targets to achieve across each of its major funding streams.
 Failure to achieve these targets could result in a reduction of funding; - Funding methodologies the College is at the mercy of the DfE implementing changes to its funding methodologies.
 This could affect learner entitlements, change the focus of funding allocations and potentially negatively impact the overall funding that the College receives.